Darkhider23/Darkhider23/README.md

 # Hi there, I'm Alex

-## I'm a young Student, Developer and enthusiast!
+## I'm a young Student and Developer!

 - 📚 I’m currently learning everything
 - 🥅 2022 Goals: Learn more about web